Deadly floods, landslides bring south India monsoon death toll to 35, authorities say

 The Indian army, navy and air force spent the weekend scouring affected districts for survivors, while devastated residents told local news outlets that entire communities had been ravaged by the deluge.

 “The house has gone.
 Children have gone,” one woman told Kerala news channel, Manorama TV.

 "It was my livelihood.
-Everything is gone,” another told the network.
+Everything is gone,” a man told the network.

 In Kottayam, local news agency PTI reported that a family of six – including a 75-year-old grandmother and three children – were killed after their home was destroyed by the floods.